mithatercan/fullstack-spotify-clone/README.md

 # Spotify Clone

-Spotify clone made with NextJS on both the client and server sides.
-For the database, I utilized Postgresql and Prisma ORM.
-I used ChakraUI to create the components for the style.
+NextJS was used on both the client and server sides to create a Spotify clone.
+I used Postgresql and Prisma ORM for the database.
+ChakraUI was used to construct the style's components.

 ## [Live Demo](https://nextjs-spotify-clone-lac.vercel.app/signin)